vfarcic/devops24/manuscript/06-jenkins-setup.md

 # Setting Up Jenkins

 T> When used by engineers, UIs are evil.
 They sidetrack us from repeatability and automation.

-That does not mean that UIs do not have their purpose.
-They do.
-They are supposed to provide enough colors and random graphs for CIO, CTO, and other C-level executives and mid-level managers to get off our backs.
-In other words, management works in color, while engineers should be limited to dual-color terminals, mixed with slightly increased color pallet of IDEs and editors we use to code.
+UIs do have their purpose.
+They are supposed to provide enough colors and random graphs for CIO, CTO, and other C-level executives and mid-level managers.
+Management works in multi-color, while engineers should be limited to dual-color terminals, mixed with slightly increased color pallet of IDEs and editors we use to code.
 We produce commits, while managers fake interest by looking at UIs.

 The above phrase is a bit exaggerated.
 It's not true that UIs are useful only to managers nor that they fake interest.
-At least, that not true for all of them.
-UIs do provide a lot of value but, unfortunately, they are often abused to the level of even preventing automation.
+At least, that's not true for all of them.
+UIs do provide a lot of value but, unfortunately, they are often abused to the level of even postponing or even preventing automation.
 We'll try to make an additional effort to remove Jenkins UI for any setup related tasks.
 We'll try to automate everything.

 We already improved a lot our ability to install Jenkins.
-A mere switch from custom-made YAML files to Helm Charts is a huge improvement from the operational perspective.
+A mere switch from custom-made YAML files to Helm Charts is a huge step forward from the operational perspective.
 The addition of ServiceAccounts bound to Roles improved security.
-But, there's still one big things left only partly explored.
-We did not yet reach the point where we can install Jenkins fully from command line.
+But, there's still one big thing left only partly explored.
+We did not yet reach the point where we can install and fully setup Jenkins from command line.
 So far, there were always a few things we had to do manually from its UI.
-We'll try to get rid of those steps in hopes that the only command we'll need to execute is `helm install`.
+We'll try to get rid of those steps in hope that the only command we'll need to execute is `helm install`.

-Still, we cannot hope to fully automate the setup without going thorough manual steps first.
-So, we'll start by trying to explore different use-cases.
+As it often goes, we cannot hope to fully automate the setup without going thorough manual steps first.
+So, we'll start by exploring different use-cases.
 If we hit a road-block, we'll try to figure out how to overcome it.
 The chances are that another one will be waiting for us after the first, and another one after that.
-We're yet to see which steps we're missing until we make Jenkins fully operational and, at the same time, secure.
-Only once we're confident in the way we set up Jenkins manually, will be proceed and try to automate the process.
+We're yet to see which obstacles we'll encounter and which steps we're missing until we make Jenkins fully operational and, at the same time, reasonably secure.
+We'll try to automate the process only once we're confident in the way we set up Jenkins manually.

 ## Creating A Cluster And Retrieving Its IP

-You already know what are the first steps.
+You already know what the first steps are.
 Create a new cluster or reuse the one you dedicated to the exercises.

 We'll start by going to the local copy of the *vfarcic/k8s-specs* repository and making sure that we have the latest revision.